Alejandro Marqués: Loans

 On 27 August 2021, Marqués returned to Spain after agreeing to a one-year loan deal with Mirandés in the second division.
-On 28 July 2022, he was loaned to Estoril.
+On 28 July 2022, he was loaned to Primeira Liga side Estoril.

+Estoril

+On 27 July 2023, Estoril announced the permanent signing of Marqués on a three-year deal.

 International career

 While eligible to represent his native Venezuela, Marques was called-up to the Spain national under-19 team.
 He represented them at the 2019 UEFA European Under-19 Championship, scoring three goals in nine appearances, and helping his side win the title.
 On 25 May 2022, he was first called up by Venezuela.